1 Example programs

 The remaining functions provide alpha-channel information as well.
 Alpha channels are a measure of transparency; 0 indicates fully opaque and 255 indicates fully transparent.

-Returns the distance from the top of the image to its baseline.
 Unless the image was constructed with text, text/font or, in some cases, crop, this will be the same as its height.

 Examples: